vatu-team/project-wordpress/readme.md

 ### Installing PHP, Node

-Befoer creating your WordPress Project, make sure that your local machine has PHP, Composer, and Node installed.
+Before creating your WordPress Project, make sure that your local machine has Git, PHP, Composer, and Node installed.

 ### Create a Project